storacha/w3filecoin-infra/docs/architecture.md

 - **piece inclusion request** is received by an authorized Storefront with `pieceCid`
 - **piece queued** to be aggregated
-- **piece buffering** until a buffer has enough pieces to become an aggregate offer
+- **aggregate buffering** until a buffer has enough pieces to become an aggregate offer
 - **aggregate submission** to Storage Provider broker
 - **deal tracking** and **deal recording** once fulfilled